cfb-exe/gamelog-covers/readme.txt

-for my gamelog so i dont have to use random weblinks
+for my gamelog so i dont have to use random weblinkst